 Sport specific information

 In January 2016 she received the Mexican National Sports Award for the third time in her career. (paralympic.org, 29 Jan 2016)

 She was named Paralympic Athlete of the Year at the 2009 Fox Pan American Sports Awards. (hispanicwire.com, 10 Dec 2009)

 In 2018 she moved from competing in the 55kg category to the 61kg category.
-She won both the 2018 Asia-Oceania Championships in Kitakyushu, Japan, and the Americas Open Championships in Bogota, Colombia, in the new weight class, but revealed the switch was just an experiment and that she plans to compete in the 55kg category in the lead-up to the 2020 Paralympic Games in Tokyo.
+She won both the 2018 Asia-Oceania Championships in Kitakyushu, Japan, and the Americas Open Championships in Bogota, Colombia, in the new weight class.
 "It was a good test to see how far I can get.
-I feel I'm on the right track.
-Now I am going to continue with my category." (amqueretaro.com, 06 Jan 2019; insidethegames.biz, 07 Dec 2018; gob.mx, 10 Sep 2018)
+I feel I'm on the right track." (amqueretaro.com, 06 Jan 2019; insidethegames.biz, 07 Dec 2018; gob.mx, 10 Sep 2018)